ResearchObject/ro-crate/docs/1.1-DRAFT/data-entities.md

 in an RO-Crate as they can be more difficult to archive or move along with the _RO-Crate root_, and may change intentionally or unintentionally leaving the RO-Crate with incomplete or outdated information.

 File Data Entries with an `@id` URI outside the _RO-Crate Root_ SHOULD at the time of RO-Crate creation be directly downloadable by a simple retrieval (e.g. HTTP GET), permitting redirections and HTTP/HTTPS authentication.
-For instance, in the example above, <https://zenodo.org/record/3541888> and <https://doi.org/10.5281/zenodo.3541888> cannot be used as `@id` above as retrieving these URLS give a HTML landing page rather than the desired PDF as indicated by `encodingFormat`.
+For instance, in the example above, <https://zenodo.org/record/3541888> and <https://doi.org/10.5281/zenodo.3541888> cannot be used as `@id` above as retrieving these URLs give a HTML landing page rather than the desired PDF as indicated by `encodingFormat`.

-As files on the web may change, the timestamp property `sdDatePublished` SHOULD be included to indicate when the absolute URL was accessed, and derived metadata like `encodingFormat` and `contentSize` was considered to be representative:
+As files on the web may change, the timestamp property [sdDatePublished] SHOULD be included to indicate when the absolute URL was accessed, and derived metadata like [encodingFormat] and [contentSize] were considered to be representative:

 ```json
   {